-Paragraphs 4.(a) to 4.(f) inclusive shall be applied sequentially, scanning the complete cycle trace in each case.
-Since modifications to paragraphs 4.(a) to 4.(f) of this annex may create new gear use sequences, these new gear sequences shall be checked three times and modified if necessary.
+5. Paragraphs 4.(a) to 4.(f) inclusive of this annex shall be applied sequentially, scanning the complete cycle trace in each case.
+Since modifications to paragraphs 4.(a) to 4.(f) inclusive of this annex may create new gear use sequences, these new gear sequences shall be checked three times and modified if necessary.

-In order to enable the assessment of the correctness of the calculation, the average gear for $v\geq 1$ km/h, rounded to four places of decimal, shall be calculated and recorded.
+In order to enable the assessment of the correctness of the calculation, the average gear for $v \geq 1\,$ km/h, rounded to four places of decimal, shall be calculated and recorded.